dmbarbour/wikilon/docs/ABC_Minimalist.md

 *Aside:* For work with AO dictionaries, it seems hugely useful to support injection of dictionary into our context.
 This would happen during 'program build' time, and we could evaluate even if we don't know a definition.
 E.g. if we forget to define `{%foo}`, we can fail.
 Injected definitions could be immutable after assignment.

+*Note:* I may provide an option/mode to perform lightweight optimization and simplification during program entry.
+But I will want a version that exactly preserves a program as entered.

 *Aside:* I won't introduce support for binaries yet - at least not before accelerators exist to simplify rendering within a program.

 ### Linking in Context